emyu10/bit-mic/Software Engineering Principles/Revision.md

 - It is the concept of separation and related to the concept of modularity.
 - The functional independence is assessed using 2 criteria, cohesion and coupling.

+### Coupling
+Coupling is a measure that defines the level of inter-dependability among modules of a program.
+It tells at what level, modules interfere & interact with each other.

+#### Types of coupling
+##### 1. Content coupling
+When module can directly access, modify, refer to the other module contents, it is called content coupling.
+##### 2. Common coupling
+When multiple modules have read/write permission to global data is called common coupling.
+##### 3. Control coupling
+Two modules are control coupled if one of then decides the function of another one.
+##### 4. Stamp coupling
+When multiple modules share common data structures, it is called stamp coupling.
+##### 5. Data coupling
+When two modules interact with each other by passing data as arguments.

+### Cohesion
+Cohesion is a measure that defines the degree of intra dependability within elements of a module.
+The greater the cohesion, the better is the program design.

+#### Types of Cohesion
+##### 1. Co-incidental
+It happens when big programs are divided into modules, for reducing the complexity of the program.

+##### 2. Logical cohesion
+When Logically categorized elements are categorized are put together into a module its in logical cohesion.

+##### 3. Temporal cohesion
+When elements of module are organized such that there process at a similar point in time it is called Temporal cohesion.

+##### 4. Procedural cohesion
+When elements of modules are grouped together which are executed sequentially in order to perform a task, it is called Procedural Cohesion.

+##### 5. Communicational cohesion
+When elements of modules are grouped together which are executed sequentially and work on same data it is called communication Cohesion.

+##### 6. Sequential cohesion
+When elements of modules are grouped together, the output of one serves as input to another, it is called sequential Cohesion.

+##### 7. Functional cohesion
+It is considered to be the highest degree of cohesion.
+Element of module functional cohesion are grouped because they all contribute to a single well defined function.
+It can also be reused.

 ## 5. Refinement
 - It is the top down design approach.
 - It is a process of elaboration.